Cypher01/SelfToSystem/README.md

 Every button shows an information dialog before doing anything.
 You can continue or cancel.

-If you\'re interested in making your app capable to install itself as a system app, check out the source code.
+If you're interested in making your app capable to install itself as a system app, check out the source code.